enfuse/geode-demo/README.md

 ```

 #### connect to the locator and set up the region
+> Connecting to the locator and creating telemtryRegion so we can insert/fetch data
 ```bash
 gfsh > connect --locator=locator-0[10334] --jmx-manager=locator-0[1099]
 gfsh > create region --name=telemetryRegion --type=REPLICATE